 You may find it helpful to print out and carry a copy of the Walmart price match policy with you.

 5 Steps to Successful Price-Matching at Walmart:

 - Check the other grocery stores sales ad’s for great deals.
 Make a list of the items and prices.
 Check to see what coupons you have or can print to match up with these sales.
 Check electronics, I have saved HUGE this way at Walmart!

 - Take a look at the price matching policy.
 They will not do B1G1 free sales that do not have a stated price, but they will do 2 for $4 or 2/$4.
 They will also NOT do % off, like 25% off all soda.

 - Go shopping!
-Bring your other store ad’s with you.
-Most will require that you have them.
-Don’t cut them up, they will need to verify the dates on them.
-You can only use a current ad.
+Bring your other store ad’s with you, I know you don’t have to but it helps you and the cashier.
+I don’t announce that I have them but I do have them just in case.
+Don’t cut them up, they will need to verify the dates on them because you can only use a current ad price.

 - I always place items that I am NOT price matching on the belt first.
 Then I place my items that I am price matching and lay the ad on top of them so I don’t forget… or get distracted by children!
-I inform the cashier that I am price matching and show them the ad.
-I saw a woman once that had placed sticky notes on her items, the cashier LOVED her!
-I don’t have that kind of time, but it was a good idea!
+I inform the cashier that I am price matching each item as they ring it up.

 - Do the “Happy Dance” that you saved a bunch of money!